WxWatch/riot-api-libraries/README.md

 5. [Future Work](#future-improvementssuggestions)

 ## Introduction
-This repository is the home of the configuration files that power the [Public Libraries for the Riot Games API](https://discussion.developer.riotgames.com/articles/61/public-libraries-for-the-riot-games-api.html) article on the [Riot Games API Discussion Boards](https://discussion.developer.riotgames.com/index.html).
+This repository is the home of the configuration files that power the `!libs` command for BottyMcBotFace on the Riot Games API Developer Community (https://discord.gg/riotapi)

-The aim of this repository is to provide a semi-automated, centralized way for 3rd Party Library Creators to manage the exposure of their libraries on the [Riot Games API Discussion Boards](https://discussion.developer.riotgames.com/index.html).
+The aim of this repository is to provide a semi-automated, centralized way for 3rd Party Library Creators to manage the exposure of their libraries to other 3rd Party Developers.

 ## How It Works
 ### Directory Structure